-- 1. Ensure that your student organization is currently registered with the Department of Student Activities and Orientation. - 2.
-Sign in to RamSpace using your Ramlink credentials and then click to manage your organization. - 3.
-Unless otherwise noted, complete all fields of the Event Application located in the events tab under your organization (be sure to click "CREATE EVENT" in the upper right-hand corner).
+- 1. Ensure that your student organization is currently registered with the Office of Student Engagement. - 2.
+Sign in to RamSpace using your Ramlink credentials and then click to manage your organization. - Unless otherwise noted, complete all fields of the Event Application located in the events tab under your organization (be sure to click "CREATE EVENT" in the upper right-hand corner).
 Please contact the Division of Student Affairs for additional guidance. - 4.
-Submit the application; at a minimum of 10 business days for any events and 3 business days for meeting requests.
+Submit the application; at a minimum of 10 business days for any events.
 If necessary, a professional staff member will be in contact with you to discuss event details.
 Follow up communication may be done via RamSpace, email, phone, or in person. - 5.
-If the requested space is available, you will receive a confirmation of the reservation.
-If at any time the organization does not fulfill any requirements stated by the institution, the reservation and event may be cancelled. - 6.
+If the requested space is available, you will receive a confirmation.
+If the organization does not fulfill any requirements stated by the institution at any time, the event may be canceled - 6.
 If the request form is denied, you will be contacted promptly with details outlining next steps.
 Be aware that if the denial is due to adjustments for programming for resubmission; the deadlines still apply.
 Texas Wesleyan reserves the right to approve or deny any event application.